 Then about 45 minutes away by Glasgow Airport campervan hire is the Stirling Castle where some of the Scotland’s monarchs, including the controversial Mary, Queen of Scots, were crowned.
 The castle, which sits atop an intrusive crag, overlooks a smaller hill where William Wallace staged a successful siege in the Battle of Stirling Bridge.
 Down the hill from the castle is Argyll’s Lodging, a nobleman’s house that was built in early 17th century by the first Earl of Stirling.

 Whisky, Castles and Glens by Motorhome

-From Glasgow, drive your motorhome hire in Glasgow Airport north past the scenic Loch Lomond, considered by many to be the most beautiful of the Scottish lakes, to Oban which is not only the home to one of Scotland’s oldest single malt whisky distilleries but also located not far from the castles of Dunollie, the stronghold of the MacDougal Clan.
+From Glasgow, drive your Glasgow Airport motorhome rental north past the scenic Loch Lomond, considered by many to be the most beautiful of the Scottish lakes, to Oban which is not only the home to one of Scotland’s oldest single malt whisky distilleries but also located not far from the castles of Dunollie, the stronghold of the MacDougal Clan.
 Two miles away is the Dunstaffnage Castle which once belonged to the Campbells.

-It is when you drive farther north in your campervan rental in Glasgow Airport and then take the A82 through the glens like Glen Coe, site of the well-documented massacre of 1692, that you will truly appreciate starting your vacation in your campervan hire in Glasgow Airport because the scenic beauty of these glens can rarely be matched anywhere else in the world.
+It is when you drive farther north in your RV rentals in Scotland and then take the A82 through the glens like Glen Coe, site of the well-documented massacre of 1692, that you will truly appreciate starting your vacation in your campervan hire or motorhome rental because the scenic beauty of these glens can rarely be matched anywhere else in the world.